leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/limit_scale.rst

       the constraint behaves as if it had the same value as the max one.

 Affect Transform
-   We saw that by default, even though visually constrained, and except for the negative values, the owner can still have scales out of bounds (as shown by the *Transform* panel).
+   As pointed out before by default, even though visually constrained, and except for the negative values, the owner can still have scales out of bounds (as shown by the *Transform* panel).
-   Well, when you enable this button, this is no longer possible, the owner transform properties are also limited by the constraint.
+   When you enable this checkbox, this is no longer possible, the owner transform properties are also limited by the constraint.
-   Note however, that the constraint does not directly modify the scale values: you have to scale its owner one way or another for this to take effect.
+   However note that, the constraint does not directly modify the scale values: you have to scale its owner one way or another for this to take effect.

 Owner Space